exercism/problem-specifications/exercises/baffling-birthdays/introduction.md

 Ah.
 So _that's_ why Uncle Ted was so confident.

-Determined to turn the tables, you start looking up other paradoxes—next time, _you'll_ be the one making the bets.
+Determined to turn the tables, you start looking up other paradoxes; next time, _you'll_ be the one making the bets.

 ~~~~exercism/note
 The Birthday Paradox is a [veridical paradox][veridical-paradox]: even though it feels wrong, it is actually true.